 - Each semester (Fall, Winter) we send out approximately 130 letters and applications to qualified applicants.
 We receive roughly half of those back.
-We then choose 30 students per semester to come into the full-time RN program, and up to 20 students each Fall semester to come into the part-time program, as Nurse Scholars.
+We then choose up to 30 students per semester to come into the full-time RN program, and up to 20 students each Fall semester to come into the part-time program, as Nurse Scholars.

 - Various factors will be utilized to determine the top applicants.
 Entry will be based not only on GPA, but also the number of credit hours completed at Delta, honors courses, repeated courses, final grade in BIO 152 and BIO 153 or BIO 240 and BIO 241, work experience related to nursing, and score on an admission exam.
 Applicants must be a Certified Nursing Assistant or equivalent (include proof from employer) to apply.

 You will also need to complete the following courses with a grade of at least a C or better.

 - PSY 211 – 4 credits (needed to graduation at Delta, also meets SVSU Social Science requirement)

 - SOC 211 – 3 credits (needed to graduation at Delta, also meets SVSU Social Institutions requirement)